-In 2009 Cameran assembled a team providing digital security and Internet censorship circumvention to democracy activists, journalists, and human rights defenders in closed societies - facilitating freedom of information for millions of people around the world.
-His international human rights and technology work included defending critical websites from state-sponsored attacks, providing personal communications security for vulnerable activists and journalists, distributing anti-censorship tools used by thousands of people daily, and facilitating more than 3 million video downloads from inside authoritarian regimes.
+In 2009 Cameran assembled a team providing digital security and Internet censorship circumvention to democracy activists, journalists, and human rights defenders in authoritarian regimes.
+Cameran and his team defended critical websites from state-sponsored attacks, provided personal communications security to hundreds of vulnerable activists and journalists, distributed anti-censorship tools used by over 40,000 people daily, and enabled more than 3 million human rights video downloads from inside authoritarian states.

-Cameran has been invited to speak at Harvard University, the Massachusetts Institute of Technology, UC Berkeley, the Organization for Security and Co-operation in Europe (OSCE), Lawrence Livermore National Laboratory, UCLA, and elsewhere.
-He has appeared in the New York Times, the International Herald Tribune, National Public Radio, Wired Magazine, and Bloomberg BusinessWeek.
-In 2017, Cameran participated in the 57th Venice Biennale as part of the Hungarian National Pavilion with his essay "I Want to Know Everything!" on the psychosocial history of technology.
+He has been invited to speak at Harvard University, MIT, UC Berkeley, and was an invited expert for the Kofi Annan Commission on Elections and Democracy in the Digital Age.
+Cameran has also appeared in the New York Times, National Public Radio, Wired Magazine, and elsewhere.
+In 2017, he participated in the 57th Venice Biennale as part of the Hungarian National Pavilion with his essay "I Want to Know Everything!" on the psychosocial history of technology.

-He is a recipient of the University of California's Herbert F. York Global Security Fellowship and awardee of the 2009 "Break the Blackout" grant from Avaaz.org.
-Recent work, appearing on Global Voices, examines the loss of personal identity from Internet censorship and was awarded First Place in the 2015 Global Voices Advocacy Essay awards sponsored by Google.
-Other recent work, which appeared on Slate, opened an important dialogue on the psychological toll of digital activism.
+He is a recipient of the University of California's Herbert F. York Global Security Fellowship and awardee of the 2009 "Break the Blackout" grant from Avaaz.
+His work on the loss of personal identity from Internet censorship was awarded First Place in the 2015 Global Voices Advocacy Essay awards by Google.
+Other work on Slate opened an important dialogue on the psychological toll of digital activism.

 He recently served as Deputy Director of the Open Society Foundations Internship for Rights and Governance, helping to prepare the next generation of human rights defenders.